RhythmLunatic/random-scripts/ex3launcher.md

 412B2C Checks for GAME START using GetMessageA

 412C2B: This is triggered when you press start and is a HSPERROR...
 But it drops down to 412C42!
-- But setting eax to 6 manually just causes an access violation
+- But setting eax to 6 manually just causes an access violation, crashing the game/debugger.

 Function 410290 sets up most of the game including loading assets, drawing the launcher window, resizing the window, etc.
 - 410693 sets window title